-Since 2018 we have delivered SCHEMA to over 400 delegates across the UK including delivering SCHEMA training on behalf of Birmingham and Solihull NHS CCG and the Coventry and Warwickshire NHS.
+Since 2018 we have delivered SCHEMA to over 500 delegates across the UK including delivering SCHEMA training on behalf of Birmingham and Solihull NHS CCG and the Coventry and Warwickshire NHS Partnership Trust as well as nationally recognised Charities and Housing Associations across the UK.
 For an overview of this training check out our most recent briefing paper.

 What our delegates say about SCHEMA

 “This was a really useful course both for professionals and people who know someone with a mental health issue.
 Infact, it’s useful for anyone who knows anyone who might need support”

 “Will definitely recommend to others, friends and professionals.
 It helped me to think about suicide in a structured way to help with immediate and long-term support.”

 “It was a great day and I feel much more confident now talking to people both as a professional and a friend.”

 “Great days training.
 Reinforced my own practice and learnt new ways of working.
 Trainers very knowledgeable.”